 2018 NFL Betting Futures: Saints, Falcons Almost Even on NFC South Odds

-However, the Falcons are just one year removed from nearly upsetting the Patriots in Super Bowl LI and should be finally over their hangover from choking up a record 25-point lead in that game.
-Atlanta quarterback Matt Ryan will have a new weapon in his arsenal with the addition of rookie wide receiver Calvin Ridley, who went to the same college as Julio Jones.
-The two former members of the Alabama Crimson Tide might just form the best receiving corps in the division if they can both stay healthy.
+However, the Falcons are just one year removed from nearly upsetting the Patriots in Super Bowl LI.
+They should be finally over their hangover from choking up a record 25-point lead in that game.
+Atlanta quarterback Matt Ryan will have a new weapon in his arsenal with the addition of rookie wide receiver Calvin Ridley.
+The first-year player just so happened to go to the same college as Julio Jones.
+The two former members of the Alabama Crimson Tide might just form the best receiving corps in the division, if they can both stay healthy.
 Ridley was a first-round selection of the Falcons in the 2018 NFL Draft, picked 26th overall.
-Atlanta finished one game behind New Orleans and the Carolina Panthers in third place last season at 10-6, with the Saints winning a tie-breaker for the division title after going 11-5.
+Atlanta finished one game behind New Orleans and the Carolina Panthers in third place last season at 10-6.
+However, the Saints winning a tie-breaker for the division title after going 11-5.

-Carolina lost both regular-season meetings with New Orleans and should be primed for another successful campaign with quarterback Cam Newton under center.
-The Panthers are listed at +290 to win the NFC South, something they did three straight years between 2013 and 2015, culminating in a 15-1 season and Super Bowl appearance.
+Carolina lost both regular-season meetings with New Orleans, which hurt in the tiebreaker.
+But the Panthers should be primed for another successful campaign with quarterback Cam Newton under center.
+The Panthers are listed at NFC South odds of +290 to win the division, something they did three straight years between 2013 and 2015.
+This culminated in a 15-1 season and Super Bowl appearance.
 After losing to Manning in his final year with the Denver Broncos in the big game, Carolina slipped to 6-10 in 2016 before bouncing back in 2017.